bennetgallein/PaladinsPHP/README.md

 #### Composer require command
 `composer require bennetgallein/paladins-php`
 ___
+### Notice:
+I am not familiar with the Game "Smite", so there may be endpoints from Smite in this API.
+If there are, please open a issue or a pull request.
+Also the Documentation from HiRez is not very sexy, so please excuse me.
+___
 ## Usage

 It is fairly easy to use.
 I'll throw in an example.